 In adoptive T cell therapy, T cells are removed from a person with cancer, taken to a lab, and modified.
 Once returned to the person, these modified T cells can find and destroy cancer.
 This is now being tested in several types of cancer, including lung.
 One type of adoptive T cell therapy, CAR T cell therapy, is approved to treat certain types of leukemia and lymphoma.

 For information on CAR T, see our booklet.

 The Future of Immunotherapy for Lung Cancer

-There is tremendous excitement about the potential of immunotherapy to improve both the length and quality of life, but there is also a great deal of work to done and much to be learned about how these treatments work.
+There is tremendous excitement about the potential for immunotherapy to improve a patient’s quality of life, longer.
+Yet, there is still a great deal of work to be done and much to be learned about these treatments.